 I opened them because with my new increase in income, I am now finally eligible for 0% promotional APRs for balance transfers.
 So I am transferring all my Citibank debt at 19.99% interest over to these two cards which have 0% interest for 12-15 months.
 This will save me from over $400 per month in interest payments.
 I hate having more credit cards to deal with, but once the promo rates on these cards end, I will close them.
 The money that I save will let me get some traction on my debt.

 This job pays a lot more than the job I was fired from – over $25,000 more.
 Sounds great right?!
 Well, not so fast.

-First, that $25,000 will be taxed at the 35% tax rate.
-So that is gone off the top.
+First, that $25,000 will be subject to various tax withholdings totaling about 35%.
+So that money is gone off the top.
 That leaves $16,250.
 That still sounds great right?
 Well, the rent I have now is $1000 more per month than I had in my old town.
 Then, there are the $200 per mo transit pass and $100+ – $200+ per month for health insurance.
 My last employer paid for all of our health insurance premiums.
 I was shocked to find out that I have to pay for that now out of pocket.

 This is indeed a high cost of living area.
 All this means that painfully little of all that extra money will go towards debt, at least for one year.
 When my lease is up I will have more time to look for a reasonably priced living arrangement.
 Let that be a lesson to anyone reading this.
 Do a real world cost calculation when evaluating a higher salary.

 I am still working my intermittent online job, but it can be very time consuming for the amount of money that I get paid.
 I want to quit it, but I can’t.
 I need that extra money to go towards the debt, at least until this credit card debt is paid off.

 Once I get my first paycheck, I’ll have a better sense of what I will have to work with.
 That was just some of what I’ve been dealing with for the past month.
 More will follow.
 This should be interesting.